 To estimate the redshift errors, including random and systematic \citep[e.g.][]{2024A&A...690A.288B} uncertainty, we compared the redshifts between different (secure) multiple images of a single system and between NIRSpec and MUSE redshifts from \citetalias{Richard21} where available.
 Based on the redshift scatter among 11 systems with several NIRSpec redshift measurements, we estimate the redshift uncertainty $\Delta z / (1+z) \sim 0.002$, which we use for most NIRSpec redshifts in this work.
 We note that this is the same uncertainty as the one found for the NIRSpec prism spectra of multiple images in MACS J0416.1-2403 \citep[][]{rihtarsic25}.
 We furthermore compared secure NIRSpec redshifts of 7 sources with their existing $z_{\rm MUSE}$ from \citetalias{Richard21} MUSE catalog (most of them cluster members) and found that the maximal difference $|z_{\rm NIRSpec}-z_{\rm MUSE}| / (1+z)$ is 0.0035 (and the mean difference is 0.0016), which further corroborates our uncertainty estimate.
 In a few spectra, we found that the statistical uncertainty obtained with \texttt{msaexp} is larger than estimated above, especially in sources where redshifts rely on spectral breaks.
 In those cases, we obtained the uncertainty by convolving the \texttt{msaexp} redshift probability density with a Gaussian uncertainty, estimated above.
 We obtain \onlyvalueA{1.425}{0.009} for K6.2, \onlyvalueA{1.621}{0.006} for K7a.2, \onlyvalueB{2.525}{0.007}{0.028} for K9a.1, \onlyvalueB{2.592}{0.005}{0.016} for K11.1, \onlyvalueB{2.128}{0.005}{0.013} for N2a.2, \onlyvalueA{3.26}{0.01} for N5a.3, \onlyvalueB{4.345}{0.008}{0.166} for N7 and \onlyvalueB{0.897}{0.008}{0.018} for N11.

-In addition to multiple images, we obtained NIRSpec spectroscopic confirmation of 26 cluster members with previously unknown spectroscopic redshifts, 10 of which are included in the lens model.
+In addition to multiple images, we obtained NIRSpec spectroscopic confirmation of 34 cluster members, 16 of which are included in the lens model.
 The list of cluster members with our spectroscopic redshifts and their $m_{\rm F277W}$ magnitudes is given in Table \ref{tab:newnirspecclusterm}.
 In Fig. \ref{fig:clustermembersspectra}, we show the example NIRSpec spectra of three cluster members.

 \FloatBarrier